PipeWire/pipewire/README.md

 * `PIPEWIRE_RATE=<num/denom>`      to configure a rate for the graph.
 * `PIPEWIRE_QUANTUM=<num/denom>`   to configure latency as a fraction and a samplerate.
-This function will attempt to change the graph samplerate and use the specified
-				   <num> as the buffer size.
+This function will attempt to change the graph samplerate to `denom` and use the specified `num` as the buffer size.
 * `PIPEWIRE_NODE=<id>`             to request a link to the specified node

 ### Using tools